The Baltic Fleet of the Russian Navy commissioned a series of three Project 21820-class landing craft for delivery by July 2015.

 A total of five Project 21820 class landing craft are in service with the Russian Navy.
-The ships are intended for delivery of troops, and wheeled and tracked vehicles from the sea to the unequipped coasts during an amphibious assault.
+The ships are intended for the delivery from the sea to unequipped coasts of troops as well as wheeled and tracked vehicles during an amphibious assault.

 Yaroslavsky Shipyard signed a state contract with the Ministry of Defence of Russia for the construction and delivery of a series of three Project 21820 landing craft in June 2011 to perform the tasks of the Russian Navy’s Baltic Fleet.

-Keel for the first vessel in the series, Denis Davydov (building no. 701), was laid in January 2012 and the launch was held in July 2013.
+The keel for the first vessel in the series, Denis Davydov (building number 701), was laid in January 2012, with the launch held in July 2013.
 Sea trials were performed during June and October 2014.
 Denis Davydov was commissioned into the Baltic Fleet a month later.

 The second landing craft in the series, Lieutenant Rimsky-Korsakov (702), was launched in April 2014 and completed mooring tests in October.
-It underwent factory sea tests between October and December that same year.
+It underwent factory sea tests between October and December of the same year.

-Keel for the third in the series, Michman Lermontov (703), was laid in January 2013 and its launch took place in June 2014.
-The Michman Lermontov's factory sea trials were conducted in December 2014.
+The keel for the third vessel in the series, Michman Lermontov (703), was laid in January 2013, and its launch took place in June 2014.
+The factory sea trials for Michman Lermontov were conducted in December 2014.

 Another two Project 21820 class landing craft ordered by the Russian Ministry of Defence are Ataman Platov and Ivan Kartsov.